-Approducts unit but has seperate web site- Mopeka.com Available Amazon, Camping World etc,
+Approducts unit but has separate web site- Mopeka.com Available Amazon, Camping World etc,

 More 'fun' than a necessity as we've only run out of gas a few times.
 Worse though is we think the backup tank is full and its not.
 Happened twice over 17 years, just sometimes lose track.
 At any rate, if these work, just the brain time in not second guessing how much propane/use worth the cost.
 Well maybe not so much priceless but is nice just pushing a button and 'seeing' level.

 The only caveats is the sender requires tanks be raised 1/4", which really isn't an issue but the spacers that are provided to accomplish this, are problematic at best.
-They are a dense rubber like material but like to fall off when changing tanks, some report them simply spliting or crush and senders can be damaged.
+They are a dense rubber like material but like to fall off when changing tanks, some report them simply splitting or crush and senders can be damaged.
 UPDATE: new kits are now supplied with aluminum spacers!

 Second though really minor is they are battery powered #2032.
 But having to lift out tanks to change a battery isn't going to happen so I cut holes in my tray under tanks.
 I also thought this might eliminate need for the spacers.